kljohann/genpybind-legacy/README.md

 # Installation

-1. Build and install llvm/clang 5.0.0 with the provided patches.
+1. Build and install llvm/clang 9.0.0 with the patches provided in `llvm-patches`.
 You can use a different prefix when installing, to prevent the patched clang from interfering with the version provided by your distribution.
 Let's assume you unpacked the source code to `$HOME/llvm-src` and used `-DCMAKE_INSTALL_PREFIX=$HOME/llvm`.
 2. Make sure genpybind can find the the libclang Python bindings:
    ```bash
    export PYTHONPATH=$HOME/llvm-src/tools/clang/bindings/python \